What Causes Tooth Sensitivity?

 So, how does coffee come into play?

 Coffee is an acidic beverage, and its acidity can contribute to enamel erosion.
 Coffee has a pH ranging from approximately 4.5 to 5.5, which is acidic enough to demineralize tooth enamel over time.
 When the enamel wears away, the dentin becomes more exposed, leading to increased sensitivity.
 Enamel wear is a common cause of sensitivity and discomfort.
-Regular consumption of coffee can result in an increased risk of cavities and sensitivity due to its acidic nature.

 Drinking coffee over a long period can cause cumulative enamel damage and heightened sensitivity.
 Additionally, coffee contains tannins.
 These compounds compound the staining potential and worsen sensitivity.